utahnanofab/nemo-installation-notes/README.md

 ## Step 3.
 Set up the NEMO app

+*This step can be run automatically with script: https://raw.githubusercontent.com/utahnanofab/nemo-installation-notes/master/helper-scripts/step-03-setup-nemo-app.sh (run as nemo user)*

 Login as the nemo user and open a terminal so we can install NEMO and its dependencies using pip:

 I am installing NEMO at a specific commit in case later versions require different steps: